Mobile navigation: patterns and examples

 We put together a list of the most common UI components and patterns that designers all over the world use when prototyping their navigation.
 Read on to find why they work and the things each one does best!
 As a bonus, we also included a list where these components can be seen in action in a section of serious UI design inspiration.

 There are so many ways to describe navigation in mobile apps and how important it is.
 The navigation is the way your users will get from point A to point B. It’s how they’ll discover the design and interact with the product.
-Designers and writers have described navigation as the road system of an app, because they are the highways that users need to enjoy the product.
+Designers and writers often compare navigation to the road system of an app, describing it as the highways users rely on to enjoy the product.

 The navigation design of any product is crucial.
 While it’s tempting to think of the goal of the navigation as “getting from A to B in the least amount of time possible”, that would be a mistake.
 Your navigation isn’t about getting users there quickly – it’s about making the way there logical and easy.